 The best way to convince people about the power and relevance of data, is to point them to some showcase tools or services that demonstrate pragmatic potential.
 Code for Africa therefore supports the development of citizen-driven solutions, such as the GotToVote toolkit that has already been used in Kenya, Malawi & Zimbabwe, or the actNOW and askAFRICA projects in Ghana and South Africa.
 But, there is a real danger that scarce resources are wasted reinventing the wheel.

 The continent is made up of one billion people living in 54 nations with wide variation in economic and government systems, with further differentiation by language, religion, and shared history.
-Code for Africa is therefore a 'federated' umbrella for a series of national and/or thematic initiatives, including:
+Code for Africa operates as a federation of autonomous country-based digital innovation organisations that support ‘citizen labs’ in nine countries and major projects in a further 15 countries, including:

 It is important to tie together all the ingenuity, knowledge, and resources being created by the Code for Africa community and their counterparts in the Americas and Europe and Latin America.
 We are therefore supporting a global effort to strengthen the CivicCommons platform, by helping evolve the project beyond its current life as a simple catalogue into a dynamic community portal.

 Technology should be accessible.
 Code for Africa therefore bases its teams in public tech hubs or incubators, as CitizenLabs, where citizens or journalists can walk in for help or to share space to build their own projects.